 Dormitory in RCAF hostel, 1940s, York

-With thanks to Yorkshire Air Museum.
+With thanks to the Yorkshire Air Museum.